GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 There is two ways of using commands on the servers: through [in-game chat](commands.md) and the radial menu.

 A custom radial commands menu is available through pressing `J` in the game.
 Currently its key is forced through server-side and cannot be bound to any different hotkey.
+Though it's possible to rebind it through the `setbind <key> GBA_ShowVoteComms` console command, it will only work during the current session and will revert back when you re-join the server.
+We'll continue working on the feature and improve its functioning in future.

 It has a selection of commands serving as a shortcut for those who don't want to remember or type the most used commands.
 Executing them through both the chat and the command selector has the same effent and is entirely equivalent.